GameBear64/ThunderDB/Readme.md

 ---
 #### .trim()
-Removes whitespace from both ends of a string
+Removes whitespace from both ends of a string.

 **Example:**
 ```js